ericoporto/ags-manual-wiki/acintro9.md

 Outlines are pretty much essential for LucasArts-style speech.
-Since the text is drawn directly onto the screen and not onto a message box, without an outline it could be very hard to read the text, depending on what colour the screen happened to be behind it.
+Since the text is drawn directly onto the screen and not onto a message box, without an outline it could be very hard to read the text, depending on what color the screen happened to be behind it.

 There are two ways to do outlines - AGS can do an automatic outline, or you can